zydou/arti/doc/BridgeIssues.md

    * When using bridges, we _only use bridges_ as our directory caches: never fallback directories.

-I suggest that we put all of the client-side bridge and pluggable transport code behind Cargo features (`bridge-client` and `pt-client`, maybe), so that we can disable them for Relays and for resource-constrained clients that don't want them.
+Let's try to  put all of the client-side bridge and pluggable transport code behind Cargo features (`bridge-client` and `pt-client`, maybe), so that we can disable them for Relays and for resource-constrained clients that don't want them.